pintamonas4575/RLGAN-project-MAADM-UPM/README.md

 * Test images colorization plot from the GAN.

 # ⚖️ License
-From Lunar Lander to colonizing Mars.
+From Lunar Lander to colonizing Mars (SpaceX hire us).

-From GAN colorization to paint better than Picasso (I wish).
+From GAN colorization to paint better than Picasso (We wish).

 # 👥 Authors